 2. Stollen is the traditional fruit cake of which country?

-3. What name is given to small sausages wrapped in bacon, a staple at a British Christmas dinner?
+3. What name is given to small sausages wrapped in bacon at a British Christmas dinner?

-4. The red and white costume of Father Christmas was allegedly first introduced by which drinks manufacturer?
+4. The red and white costume of Father Christmas was popularized by which drinks manufacturer?

 7. A swede is a cross between which two vegetables?